 4. Small Bedroom Vaulted Ceiling

-It is a common misconception that high ceilings are only for large rooms, but a small bedroom vaulted ceiling can actually make a compact space feel twice its actual removing the flat ceiling and exposing the roofline, you eliminate the "boxed-in" sensation often found in secondary bedrooms or guest maximize this effect, designers often paint the entire room in a single light color, such as soft cream or pale gray, to blur the lines between the walls and the a tall, slender headboard can help draw the eye upward, making the most of the vertical real estate and creating a surprisingly grand feel.
+It is a common misconception that high ceilings are only for large rooms, but a small bedroom vaulted ceiling can actually make a compact space feel twice its actual size.
+By removing the flat ceiling and exposing the roofline, you eliminate the "boxed-in" sensation often found in secondary bedrooms or guest rooms.
+To maximize this effect, designers often paint the entire room in a single light color, such as soft cream or pale gray, to blur the lines between the walls and the ceiling.
+Adding a tall, slender headboard can help draw the eye upward, making the most of the vertical real estate and creating a surprisingly grand feel.

 5. Rustic Vaulted Ceiling Bedroom